blizzardwj/File_transmission/README.md

 # File Transmission Application

 This document provides an overview of the File Transmission application and its components.
+It features a sender and receiver that communicate over a jump server using SSH tunnels.
+The application is designed to transfer a file efficiently through sockets while providing real-time progress updates.

 ## Real performance
 - The sender uses a broadband connection in China with an upload speed of 40 Mbps.